seantwie03/JavaNotes/Language/Operators.md

       The first pre-increment operator updates the value before println is called.
 The post-decrement operator updates the counter only after the original value is printed.

-- Below is a very obtuse example of multiple pre and post decrement/increment operators on the same line
+- Below is a very obtuse example of multiple pre and post decrement/increment operators on the same line.

       int x = 3;
       int y = ++x * 5 / x-- + --x;